subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 - Statistical mechanics has been used to create a model for the phenomena of electrical conduction in metals.
 This is done by regarding the metal as a sort of closed box that contains a cloud of electrons.
 The initial analysis of this model was done by Paul Drude before the advent of quantum mechanics, and later Arnold Sommerfield made the quantum corrections in 1927 using the newly proposed theory of Fermi-Dirac statistics.
 - Phenomenona such as superconductivity and superfluidity were explained using the tools from statistical mechanics.

-In the last few decades statistical mechanics has been extended to non-traditional systems, and one of these is to a type of material called **spin glasses**.
+In the last few decades statistical mechanics has been extended to non-traditional systems, and one of these is to a type of material called **spin glass**.
 These are made in the lab by creating an alloy of a conducting material such as copper and small amounts of a magnetic materials such as iron.
 When the temperature is decreased, the magnetic material tries to align all its spins in the same direction, but is prevented from doing so by the surrounding conductor.
-This complicates the interaction between nearby magnetic atoms as a result of which a partiuclar atom is subject to two types of interactions with its neighbors: Interactions of type 1 tend to align its spin with (some of) its neighbors, while interactions of type 2 tend to orient its spin in the opposite direction to that of (another subset) of its neighbors.
-As a result, the spin orientation of an atom becomes random even at very low temperatures, and one consequence of this is that the phase change behavior of these materials is very different than that for ferromagnetic materials.
-More precisely the spin randomness in a ferromagnet is due to random thermal flips in the spin of an atom, which goes to zero at $T=0$.
-The spin randomness in a spin glass on the other hand is caused not only by thermal flips, but also the random interactions among the spins, and this latter type of randomness does not go to zero at $T=0$.
-Indeed the randomness in a spin glass gets frozen at low temperatures into a potentially large number of different configurations.
+This complicates the interaction between nearby spins, since a spin can be simulataneously subject to forces that try to align it in opposite directions, which is a phenomenon called 'frustration'.
+Frustration causes the spin orientation of an atom becomes random even at very low temperatures, and one consequence of this is that the phase change behavior of these materials is very different than that for ferromagnetic materials.
+The randomness caused due to frustration persists even at $T=0$, and in fact gets frozen at low temperatures into a potentially large number of different configurations.
 Hence unlike a ferromagnet, a spin glass can exhbits thousands of phases at low temperature.
 It turns out that this is a very interesting property that has been exploited by both biological systems, as well as man-made systems that mimic biological systems such as neural networks.
 In order to understand why this is the case, consider the following:

 - Complex biological systems can be modeled as spin glasses.
-For example Stuart Kauffmann has pointed out that in a linear sequence of molecules such as proteins or DNA, individual units such amino acids in proteins, are interacting in complex ways with the other units, which is similar to that in a spin glass.
+For example Stuart Kauffmann has pointed out that in molecules that are a linear sequence of smaller molecules, such as proteins made from amino acids or DNA made from nucleotides, the smaller units interact in complex ways with the other small units, which is similar to spins in a spin glass.
 The same goes for interactions between basic units such as neurons in an artificial neural network.
-- The many phases in a spin glass can be used to create structure which can be utilized for various things.
+- The many phases in a spin glass can be used to create an information structure which can be utilized for various things.
 For example the frozen spin patterns can be used as a memory, so the spin glass becomes a model for associative memory as John Hopfield first pointed out.
 Similarly a phase can correspond to a particular protein structure, or the structures of genes in the DNA.

 Spin glass models first appeared in the mid-1970s and these were extensions to the classical Ising model for ferro-magnetism.
 The Edwards-Anderson model was the first one that was proposed, followed by the Sherrington-Kirkpartick or SK model which proved to be more versatile and easier to analyze and has served as the most popular spin glass model since then.
 A full understanding of the phase transition behavior of the SK model had to wait until the mid 1980s, and the name most closely associated with this is that of the Italian physicist Giorgio Parisi.
 He showed that the SK model can exist in a very large number of phases that are organized in an hierarchical tree like fashion at low temperature, and sometimes it can be in multiple phases at the same time, a little bit like how water can exist in the liquid and gas phase simultaneously at its boiling point.

 Spin glasses by themselves haven't become commercially important as materials, but the models that were built to explain their behavior had an unexpected side effect.
 They inspired the neural network models that were proposed in 1980s, initially by John Hopfield at Caltech, and later by Geoffrey Hinton and his collaborators.
-Hopfield regarded his network as a type of spin glass, more precisely as a modified SK model, and showed that the system can be made to function as an associative memory (he was introduced to spin glasses by Phillip Anderson while both were professors at Princeton).
+Hopfield regarded his network as a type of spin glass, more precisely as a modified SK model, and showed that the system can be made to function as an associative memory.
 Hopfield's great insight was the realization the interaction between spins in his model could be chosen in a manner such that it resulted in as many phases as there are memories to the stored, and moreover the equilibrum state in each phase corresponded with one of the stored memories.
-Hence if the system was initialized in a state that was near one of the stored memories, then it gradually settled into an equilibrium configuration that corresponded to that memory.
+Hence if the system was initialized in a state that was near a stored memory, then it gradually settled into an equilibrium configuration that corresponded to that memory.

 Geoff Hinton and Pat Sejnowski were inspired by the Hopfield network, but they asked a different question.
-Instead of trying to reproduce the exact bit patterns, which is what the Hopfield network does, what if a network could be used to generate samples from the (unknown) probability distribution that the training data was drawn from.
+Instead of trying to remember the exact bit patterns, which is what the Hopfield network does, what if a network could be used to generate samples from the (unknown) probability distribution that the training data was drawn from.
 This is a very important problem in practice, for example consider the following: We have a bunch of N dimensional training data samples $(x_1,...,x_N)$ drawn from some unknown probability distribution $q(x_1,...,x_N)$.
 For example a sample could be an N pixel image, with each pixel assuming either black or white values.
-If the network can be trained to learn this probability distribution, then it can use it to generate new samples.
+If the network can be trained to learn this probability distribution, then it can used it to generate new samples.
 Thus the network would become a generator of new images similar to those in the training set.
 This was the very beginning of the field of generative AI which has assumed such gigantic importance in the present day, with LLMs being the prime example.
 Hinton and Sejnowski named their network the Boltzmann machine, the reason being that the equilibrium Boltzmann distribution $p$ of their network served as an approximation to the unknown probability distribution $q$.
 How were they able to accomplish this?
 They did it introducing the idea of learning the inter-node interactions (or weights) from the training data such that the 'distance' between the distributions $p$ nand $q$ is minimized.
 The neural networks that that we use today are a direct descendant of these early models and use similar principles.

-**In fact we will see later that any type of neural network can be regarded as a spin glass model of the SK type in which the weights represent the nodes of the model while the network topology and training data govern the interaction between the nodes.**

-**(Statistical mechanics continues to be a source of inspiration for scientists seeking an explanation for the properties of neural networks, it is one of the only tools available that can analyze systems with this level of complexity.
-For example recently it was used to explain how diffusion models are able to create new images which are significantly different from those present in their training data).**

-**Physicists have applied the physics of interacting particle systems to explain the behavior of all kinds of systems, some of which are far removed from it original area of application, why not apply to systems in which the atomic units happen to be humans?
-This is an active area of research, and a for a good introduction see the book
-"Critical Mass: How One Thing Leads to Another" by the science writer Phillip Ball.
-For example the economy of a country can be modeled as a system whose micro dynamics are driven by individuals making decisions on things such what to buy, how much to save etc. Even racial segregation cities can be modeled as an interacting particle sysem, in which individual home purchasing decisions can often lead from a mixed neighborhood to a phase transiion that separate out the areas in which various races reside.
-Other interesting applications of these models have been to study alliances between countries or even between companies jockeying for an advantage in a changing industry, as phase transitions.
-Sometimes a collection of humans behave differently than any one individual, this is a well established fact, leading to situations in which the mob sometimes goes out of control and does things even though the individuals making up the mob may be decent people in their everyday life.
-This is remniscent of phase transitions, in which a collection of particles exhibits new properties which are not evident at the atomic level.
-We will look at some models that actually show phase transitions occuring in systems made up of people, thus explaining some puzzling aspects of the collective behavior of crowds.**

 ## System with a Large Number of Interacting Particles